 “To swiss” refers to processing for cotton fabrics for a smooth texture.
 Some food writers have taken a leap of faith and declared that because the cooking process renders a tough cut of meat smooth/tender, in English-speaking countries beef stewed with tomatoes is often called “Swiss,” but the ease and appeal this dish is world-wide.

 Bread and fry thin trimmed cuts of top round until browned.
-Drain and place in a casserole with your favorite tomato sauce, and mild peppers.
+Drain and place in a casserole with your favorite tomato sauce, and mild peppers, and onions.
 Bake covered at a medium temp until tender.
 Serve with buttered noodles or potatoes.

 Brown lightly floured stew meat with chopped onions and a clove or so of minced garlic.
 Dust with a bit more flour, stir well, add coarsely diced potatoes, carrots, celery, and water to cover over by a half.
 Bring to a boil, cover, and cook–stirring occasionally–on low heat until meat and vegetables are tender.
 Reduce to consistency.
-Season with salt and black pepper.
+Salt and pepper to taste.
 Serve with rice and/ or cornbread.

 A recipe from my friend Ellen, who helps me keep up with my fines with the Jackson/Hinds Library System (no simple task, that).
 It’s beautifully succulent, with a sweet/savory tang, rather colorful—as roast meats go—and has a wonderful aroma.
 Doubtless more elaborate, “foodie-friendly” versions of this recipe exist, but—speaking strictly for myself—I stand with mouth agape in admiration for the sheer 60s-era simplicity of this version.